boytchev/demoduler/README.md

 ### Metodology

-Modules from `examples\jsm` and their corresponding scripts from `examples\js` will be studied in order to find the simplest text transformation.
-Then:

-- Demoduler gets a file from `examples\jsm` and demodules it
-- The minified demodulized version is compared with the minified script from `examples\js`
-- If they match, we are happy and we expect that this module in future releases of Three.js will still be demoduled correctly
+The (author of) demoduler will learn how to convert modules to non-modules by comparing corresponding files from `examples\jsm` and `examples\js` in r147.

+Files from `examples\jsm` in future releases will be converted based on this knowledge.
+The demoduler relies on the consistency of Three.js's source code and hopes it will not change drastically in the future.

 ### Notable restrictions